systemg

 State Files

-When you run sysg start, the supervisor launches and monitors your services.
-Subsequent commands communicate with this supervisor via Unix socket.
+When you run sysg start, systemg starts or joins one resident supervisor.
+The supervisor launches and monitors the selected project; subsequent commands use its Unix socket.

 Process lifecycle